rubyworks/lemon/README.md

 The `covers` method works just like `require` with the exception that it records the file for reference --under certain scenarios it can be used to improve test coverage analysis.

-The setup (also called the *concern*) is run for every subsequent `test` until a new setup is defined.
+The setup (also called the *concern*) is run for every subsequent test until a new setup is defined.

-In conjunction with the `#setup` method, there is a `#teardown` method which can be used "tidy-up" after each unit run if need be.
+In conjunction with the `#setup` method, there is a `#teardown` method which can be used "tidy-up" after each test if need be.

 That is the bulk of the matter for writing Lemon tests.
 To learn about additonal features not mentioned here, check-out the [User Guide](http://wiki.github.com/rubyworks/lemon).